nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

 ### WRITE A SUMMARY ON SLACK
 I added a summary on slack on 21st of March 2023 for one of the issues I identified in the “Identify Issues to Support” activity as follows:

-**"Hey everyone, I wanted to bring your attention to an issue in the First Contributions project on GitHub.
-The issue is about adding translations for cli-tool-tutorials.**
+    "Hey everyone, I wanted to bring your attention to an issue in the First Contributions project on GitHub.
+The issue is about adding translations for cli-tool-tutorials."

 **Issue:** [Add translations for cli-tool-tutorials](https://github.com/firstcontributions/first-contributions/issues/62077)